TotalTechGeek/DiscreteCrypt/readme.md

 java -jar Dave.jar
 ```

 Which will execute the init script.
 This will build the code for x86/x86_64 platforms.
+ARM support is coming soon.

 The tool will grab the necessary dependencies to build the project (like cryptopp, cppcrypto, and potentially yasm).